milnak/atari-vcs-disassembly/README.md

 ## Assembling

-To assembly binary from source,  use [dasm](https://dasm-assembler.github.io/).
+To assemble binary from source,  use [dasm](https://dasm-assembler.github.io/).

 `./dasm '.\game.asm' -f3 -o'game.a26'`